build-wars/gwmultilaunch/trunk/readme.txt

   * Aciid Bu5t0r - thank you for bringing up the idea of forcefully unlocking gw.dat

 ==History==
+v0.5RC (2009/05/22)
+  * Dual releases now, one for 32-bit windows, one for 64-bit windows
+  * Rewrote large portion of handle managing code to be 64-bit compatible
+  * Misc speedups in HandleManager

 v0.45b (2009/05/17)
   * Fixed bug introduced with implementing gw.dat unlocking affecting normal operations in Vista 64-bit